Why we chose ForAfrika

 The name is not just for Africans.
 ForAfrika is unifying and powerful, no matter where you live in the world.
 We can all be for Africa.
 In fact, we believe Africa is the future and that one day Africa will feed the world, power the world and show the world how to live in community.

-For now, Africa is still the poorest continent and will be hardest hit by an ever-changing climate and food shortages, exacerbated by the war in Ukraine.
-We are seeing increased commodity prices which is directly affecting food security for the vulnerable communities on our continent.
+For now, Africa is still the poorest continent and will be hardest hit by climate change and food shortages, exacerbated by the war in Ukraine.
+We are already seeing increased commodity prices and this will directly affect food security for the poor on our continent.

 Africa needs you now more than ever.